-5.1.1 Link Mode: Configure SE59XX as a TCP Server
+5.1.1 Link Mode: Configure SE5201B as a TCP Server

-SE59XX series can be configured as a Transport Control Protocol (TCP) server in a TCP/IP network to listen for an incoming TCP client connection to a serial device.
-Figure 5.2 depicts an example of a PLC (serial) device which is connected to SE59XX on a serial bus where a remote host computer is sending a request via Ethernet network.
-After the connection is established between the serial device server (SE59XX) and the remote host computer (remote TCP client) in the figure, data can be transmitted in both directions.
-This also applies whenever the Virtual COM (VCOM) application is running on server mode.
-Please note that this is the SE59XX device's default link mode.
+SE5201B series can be configured as a Transport Control Protocol (TCP) server in a TCP/IP network to listen for an incoming TCP client connection to a serial device.
+Figure 5.2 depicts an example of a PLC (serial) device which is connected to SE5201B on a serial bus, where a remote host computer is sending a connection request via Ethernet network.
+After the connection is established between the serial device server (SE5201B) and the remote host computer (remote TCP client), data can then be transmitted in both directions.
+This statement is also applied, whenever the Virtual COM (VCOM) application is running on server mode.
+Please note that this TCP server mode is the SE5201B device's default link mode.